 Read the press release

-Planning permission has been granted for a new cutting-edge office development at 3-4 Edgar Mews in the heart of Bath.
+Planning permission has been granted for our new workplace, a new cutting-edge office development at 3-4 Edgar Mews in the heart of Bath.
 The project involves renovating an old distillery building that has lain disused for many years and converting it into a flexible workspace which can serve up to 70 staff, making it one of the largest new offices in the area.

 The new space will include a striking contemporary additional floor and a new central courtyard and atrium.
 The building will be developed according to the WELL building sustainability guidelines, applying principles of high energy efficiency.
 A suite of active travel facilities will encourage employees to walk, run, cycle and scoot to work.